 In this white paper, we discuss the best practices and benefits of running your production IoT applications using the HiveMQ MQTT broker at scale on Kubernetes and share practical experience from the field.

 HiveMQ helps companies connect devices to the Internet.
 Our HiveMQ MQTT platform makes it possible to move data from device to cloud in a secure, reliable, and scalable manner.
-Over 130 customers, including many Fortune 500 companies, rely on HiveMQ in production for mission-critical use cases such as connected cars, transportation and logistics, Industry 4.0, and connected IoT products.
+Hundreds of customers, including many Fortune 500 companies, rely on HiveMQ in production for mission-critical use cases such as connected cars, transportation and logistics, Industry 4.0, and connected IoT products.

 inovex is an IT project center that focuses on digital transformation services and is driven by innovation and quality.
 Over 370 IT experts provide comprehensive support to companies in making their core business digitized and agile and in the implementation of new digital use cases.
 The solutions we offer include application development (web platforms, mobile apps, smart devices and robotics – from UI/UX design to backend services), data management and analytics (business intelligence, data engineering, searches, data science and deep learning, machine perception and artificial intelligence) and the development of scalable IT infrastructures (IT engineering, cloud services), within which the digital solutions are operated in DevOps mode.
 We modernize existing solutions (replatforming), strengthen systems against external attacks (security), and share our knowledge through Training and Coaching (inovex Academy). inovex has locations in Karlsruhe, Pforzheim, Stuttgart, Munich, Cologne and Hamburg is involved in projects throughout Germany.